 Feeling inspired by all the amazing, edgy haircuts you’ve been seeing around?
 Or just want to pick up some non-toxic Brooklyn beauty products?
 Here’s your place.
 This hair salon avoids products that use sodium laurel sulfate, phthalates, and parabens, plus sells fave natural brands like Flynn & King, Earth Tu, and more.

-Shop: Species by the Thousands
+SHOP: Species by the Thousands

 171 South 4th Street (at Driggs Ave), Brooklyn

 Tap your inner witch and pick up some gifts for yourself and your bff at this hip store.
-There is wiccan-like bronze and crystal jewelry, sage mist, dream catchers, candles and all manner of oddities.
+There are wiccan-like bronze and crystal jewelry, sage mist, dream catchers, candles and all manner of oddities.

-Nibble: Dr. Cow
+NIBBLE: Dr. Cow

 93 South 6th Street (between Berry St & Bedford Ave), Brooklyn